kark/emotion-css-variables/README.md

-## Emotion & css variables issue in production mode repro
+## Emotion issue with css variables in production mode repro